Market Design with Distributional Objectives: Introduction

-One special case of our model is when the university has a utility function over sets of contracts.\footnote{This can be modeled as a special case of our model as follows: All agents have different types and the diversity index takes distinct values on different distributions.
-Therefore, the diversity choice rule is uniquely determined by the first step that maximizes diversity.} In this particular case, the diversity choice rule maximizes diversity on subsets of a set of available applications.
-An immediate corollary of Theorem \ref{thm:pi} is that when the utility function over sets of applications satisfies ordinal concavity, the choice rule constructed by maximizing the objective function satisfies path independence.
-This conclusion has been shown under M$^{\natural}$-concavity \citep{eguchi2003generalized}, but the generalization under ordinal concavity has not been established before.
-In \cite{hakoyeyo22}, we show that if a choice rule is path independent, then there exists an ordinally concave objective function such that the choice from any set of contracts is equal to the subset that maximizes the objective function among all subsets.\footnote{Our setting is more general than the setting of \cite{hakoyeyo22} and, therefore, ordinal concavity is also necessary to get path independence.} Our results apply to markets where institutions have two distinct goals that may conflict with each other.
-We state the model in terms of the main application of college admissions, where universities admit classes to maximize the merit of the incoming class as well as its diversity.
+One special case of our model is when the university has a utility function over sets of contracts.\footnote{This can be modeled as a special case of our model as follows: All agents have different types, and the distributional objective takes distinct values on different distributions.
+Therefore, the distribution-conscious choice rule is uniquely determined by the first step that maximizes the distributional objective.} In this particular case, the distribution-conscious choice rule maximizes distributional objective on subsets of a set of available applications.
+An immediate corollary of Theorem \ref{thm:pi} is that when the utility function over sets of applications satisfies ordinal concavity, the choice rule constructed by maximizing the utility function satisfies path independence.\footnote{See \cite{murota:metr:2013} for a similar result under a set of different assumptions.}

+In \cite{hakoyeyo24}, we show the reverse direction that if a choice rule is path independent, then there exists an ordinally concave utility function such that the choice from any set of contracts is equal to the subset that maximizes the utility function among all subsets.
+In other words, every path-independent choice rule can be rationalized by an ordinally concave utility function.
+Therefore, there is a sense in which ordinal concavity is necessary for the path-independence property.

+Our results apply to markets where institutions have two distinct goals that may conflict with each other.
+We state the model in terms of the main application of college admissions, where universities admit students to maximize the merit of the incoming class as well as its distributional objective.
 Other applications include school choice, hiring by public institutions or private firms, and auctions with distributional goals (e.g., procurement auctions and spectrum license auctions).